agentmodels/agentmodels.org/chapters/4-reasoning-about-agents.md

   return {favourite: favourite};
 });

+// TODO_daniel show posterior over veg and noodle (see paragraph immediately
+// below
 viz.auto(posterior);
 ~~~~

-Note that utility functions where Vegetarian Cafe or Noodle Shop are most preferred have almost the same posterior probability.
+Note that utility functions where Veg or Noodle are most preferred have almost the same posterior probability.
 Since they had the same prior, this means that we haven't received evidence about which the agent prefers.
-Moreover, assuming the agent's `timeCost` really is negligible (and the agent always has enough total timesteps), then no matter where the agent is placed on the grid, they will choose Donut North or South.
-So we'd never get any information about whether they prefer the Vegetarian Cafe or Noodle Shop!
+Moreover, assuming the agent's `timeCost` is negligible, then no matter where the agent above starts out on the grid, they choose Donut North or South.
+So we never get any information about whether they prefer the Vegetarian Cafe or Noodle Shop!

 Actually, this is not quite right.
 If we wait long enough, the agent's softmax noise would eventually reveal information about which was preferred.
-However, the general point remains that we won't be able to *efficiently* learn the agent's preferences by repeatedly watching them choose from a random start point.
-If there is no softmax noise, then we can make the strong claim that even in the limit, the agent's preferences are not *identified* by draws from this space of scenarios.
+However, we still won't be able to *efficiently* learn the agent's preferences by repeatedly watching them choose from a random start point.
+If there is no softmax noise, then we can make the stronger claim that even in the limit of arbitrarily many repeated i.i.d. observations, the agent's preferences are not *identified* by draws from this space of scenarios.

-This issue of *unidentifiability* is common when inferring an agent's beliefs or utilities from realistic datasets.
-First, an agent (even with some softmax noise) may reliably avoid inferior states (as in the present example); and so their actions may communicate little about the relative utilities *among* the inferior states.
-Second, richer models of agents (e.g. those with softmax noise and inaccurate beliefs) allow for more possible explanations of the same behavior.
-One solution to unidentifiability for IRL is *active learning*: see refp:amin2016towards.
+Unidentifiability is a frequent problem when inferring an agent's beliefs or utilities from realistic datasets.
+First, agents with low noise reliably avoid inferior states (as in the present example) and so their actions provide little information about the relative utilities among the inferior states.
+Second, using richer agent models means there are more possible explanations of the same behavior.
+For example, agents with high softmax noise or with false beliefs might go to a restaurant even if they don't prefer it.
+One general approach to the problem of unidentifiability in IRL is **active learning*.
+Instead of passively observing the agent's actions, you select a sequence of environments that will be maximally informative about the agent's preferences.
+For recent work covering both the nature of unidentifiability in IRL as well as the active learning approach, see refp:amin2016towards.

 ### Example: Inferring The Cost of Time and Softmax Noise